 Two things I know for sure.
 Sticky armpits are a no-go and plastic stinks!
 Come on, I could not resist.

-Natural deodorant used to have a really bad reputation for being too “hippie” and not effective enough at keeping smells away, but with the revolution of clean beauty, natural deodorant is now not only super effective but is also becoming mainstream.
+Natural deodorant used to have a really bad reputation for being too “hippie” and not effective enough at keeping smells away, but with the revolution of clean beauty, and now Blue Beauty, natural deodorant is now not only super effective but is also becoming mainstream.
 As we look to reduce our toxic load, many of us are also looking to say sayonara to plastic and with these 12 zero waste deodorant brands, it’s easier than ever!

 Eco-friendly deodorants will leave your pits smelling lovely but they will not stop you from sweating.
 We are supposed to sweat, it’s how our body gets rid of toxins.
 Bacteria build-up is what makes our pits stink.

 These antiperspirant alternatives are made up of three key ingredients.
 Baking soda, which helps to absorb the sweat; essential oils to help your pits smell fresh; and antimicrobials, like coconut oil, to prevent bacteria.

 If baking soda is not your vibe, I’ve included other deodorant alternatives like sticks, creams, and even bars for you to choose from.